KamalHunzai/BlockChain-Swift/README.md

 # BlockChain-Swift
-This is personal learning and understanding project.
+This is personal learning project.